judahben149/FourthWall/README.md

 ## Overview

 FourthWall is an Android wallet application built with Kotlin.
-It leverages the power of decentralized technologies to offer a secure, transparent, and user-friendly platform for managing digital assets and identities.
+It leverages the power of decentralized technologies to offer a secure, transparent, and user-friendly platform for making payments globally.

 ## Key Features